EKOsh/TeleMonBot/README.md

 > Double-click *Main.py*

-## If everything is OK, you will get your terminal look like this:
+## If everything is OK, you will get your terminal that looks like this:

 ![Terminal](https://github.com/EKOsh/TeleMonBot/blob/master/terminal.png)